 Doctors often base the diagnosis on the person's symptoms, but sometimes they need to examine the stomach with a flexible viewing tube (upper endoscopy).

-Treatment is with drugs that reduce stomach acid.
+Treatment is with drugs that reduce stomach acid and sometimes antibiotics.

 The stomach lining resists irritation and can usually withstand very strong acid.
 Nevertheless, in gastritis, the stomach lining becomes irritated and inflamed.

 Gastritis is divided into two categories based on how severe it is:

 Erosive gastritis is more severe than nonerosive gastritis.
 This form involves both inflammation and wearing away (erosion) of the stomach lining.
 Erosive gastritis typically develops suddenly (called acute erosive gastritis) but may develop slowly (called chronic erosive gastritis), usually in people who are otherwise healthy.

 Nonerosive gastritis is characterized by changes in the stomach lining that range from wasting away (atrophy) of the stomach lining to transformation of stomach tissue into another type of intestinal tissue (metaplasia).
 Often, several types of white blood cells accumulate in the stomach and cause varying degrees of inflammation.
 The white blood cells may cause inflammation in the entire stomach or only in certain parts.

 The specific types of gastritis are caused by many factors, including infection, stress resulting from severe illness, injury, certain drugs, and disorders of the immune system.